united-meows/sh4ll/README.md

          String testvar2 = getInput("testvar2"); // value: there

          // getInput returns null if empty
-         // hasInput(var) - checks if empty
+         // hasInput(var) - checks if its empty

     }
  }